leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 unnatural about the whole transaction which made me wish to know a little more before I quite committed myself.
 </p><p>
-“&nbsp;‘May I ask where you live, sir?’ said I.
+“‘May I ask where you live, sir?’ said I.
 </p><p>
-“&nbsp;‘Hampshire.
+“‘Hampshire.
 Charming rural place.
 The Copper Beeches, five miles on the far side of Winchester.
 It is the most lovely country, my dear young lady, and the dearest old country-house.’
 </p><p>
-“&nbsp;‘And my duties, sir?
+“‘And my duties, sir?
 I should be glad to know what they would be.’
 </p><p>
-“&nbsp;‘One child—one dear little romper just six years old.
+“‘One child—one dear little romper just six years old.
 Oh, if you could see him killing cockroaches with a slipper!
 Smack! smack! smack!
 Three gone before you could wink!’
 He leaned back in his chair and laughed his eyes into his head again.